Mongol invasions of Japan: Landing in Hakata Bay

-The Yuan fleet crossed the sea and landed in Hakata Bay on 19 November, a short distance from Dazaifu, the ancient administrative capital of Kyūshū.
+The Yuan fleet crossed the sea and landed in Hakata Bay on 19 November, a short distance from Dazaifu, the ancient administrative capital of Kyushu.
 The following day brought the Battle of Bun'ei (文永の役), also known as the "First Battle of Hakata Bay".

 Conlan argues that the History of Yuans account of the battle suggests that both the Japanese and Yuan forces were of similar size.
-Conlan estimates that both armies numbered around 3,000 each (not including the Yuan sailors) during this battle while Japanese historians estimate 6,000 defenders on the Japanese side.
+Conlan estimates that both armies numbered around 3,000 each (not including the Yuan sailors) during this battle, while Japanese historians estimate 6,000 defenders on the Japanese side.
 The Japanese forces, being inexperienced with non-Japanese tactics, found the Mongol army perplexing.
 The Yuan forces disembarked and advanced in a dense body protected by a screen of shields.
 They wielded their polearms in a tightly packed fashion with no space between them.
-As they advanced they also threw paper and iron casing bombs on occasion, frightening the Japanese horses and making them uncontrollable in battle.
+As they advanced, they also threw paper and iron casing bombs on occasion, frightening the Japanese horses and making them uncontrollable in battle.
 When the grandson of a Japanese commander shot an arrow to announce the beginning of battle, the Mongols burst out laughing.

 The History of Yuan gives a similar but shorter account:

-The battle lasted for only a day and the fighting, though fierce, was uncoordinated and brief.
+The battle lasted for only a day, and the fighting, though fierce, was uncoordinated and brief.
 One low-ranking samurai, Takezaki Suenaga, received word from his commander Shōni Kagesuke that he was to wait until the Mongols advanced due to difficult terrain, but Takezaki attacked the Mongols anyway.
 On his way to the beach, he encountered Kikuchi Takefusa, who had already encountered a Yuan detachment, driven them away and killed two.
-Kikuchi told him the 'pirates' had already fled.
+Kikuchi told him the "pirates" had already fled.
 Takezaki and his five companions charged the small Yuan detachment that Kikuchi had previously encountered, but their horses got stuck in the mud, and they were wounded by a barrage of arrows.
 Takezaki and three surviving retainers managed to retreat with the aid of Shiroishi Michiyasu, who charged the Yuan detachment and drove them away.
 By nightfall the Yuan invasion force had forced the Japanese off the beach with a third of the defending forces dead, driving them several kilometres inland, and burning Hakata.

 The Japanese were preparing to make a last stand at Mizuki (water castle), an earthwork moat fort dating back to 664.
 However the Yuan attack never came.
-One of the three commanding Yuan generals, Liu Fuxiang (Yu-Puk Hyong), was shot in the face by the retreating samurai, Shōni Kagesuke, and seriously injured.
+One of the three commanding Yuan generals, Liu Fuxiang (Yu-Puk Hyong), was shot in the face by the retreating samurai Shōni Kagesuke and seriously injured.
 Liu convened with the other generals Holdon and Hong Dagu back on his ship.
-Holdon wanted to keep advancing through the night before more Japanese reinforcements arrived but Hong was worried that their troops were too exhausted and needed rest.
+Holdon wanted to keep advancing through the night before more Japanese reinforcements arrived, but Hong was worried that their troops were too exhausted and needed rest.
 There was also fear of being ambushed in the night.
 Liu agreed with Hong and recalled the Yuan forces back to their ships.